-As of June 30, 2009, outstanding long-term obligations of the Commission consisted of the following:
+As of June 30, 2010, outstanding long-term obligations of the Commission consisted of the following:

-Average Interest Maturity Balance Bond Description Rate (%) Date Outstanding Hoover Uprating refunding, series 2001 5.4 2017 \$ 6,305,000 Hoover Uprating refunding, series 2002 5.4 2016 33,180,000 Power Delivery refunding series 2005I 4.8 2030 63,940,000 Power Delivery Project, series 1999A 5.5 2030 635,000
+Average Interest Maturity Balance Bond Description Rate (%) Date Outstanding Hoover Uprating refunding, series 2001 5.4 2017 \$ 6,305,000 Hoover Uprating refunding, series 2002 5.4 2016 29,765,000 Power Delivery refunding series 2005I 4.8 2030 62,500,000

 All of the Commission's outstanding bonds are both general obligation and revenue supported (double-barreled) bonds.
-The bonds are backed by the full faith and credit of the State, however they have always been, and will continue to be, self-supporting debt payable from revenues from the sale of power.
+The bonds are backed by the full faith and credit of the State; however, they have always been, and will continue to be, self-supporting debt payable from revenues from the sale of power.
 Please refer to Note 7 to the financial statements for more detailed information related to debt activity of the Commission.